xkawi/create-react-app-now/README.md

 $ npm run deploy
 ```

-It may ask you to enter your email to login to now, please do so.
+First command installs the `now` cli globally as npm package.
+Another (or suggested) approach is to install [Now Desktop](https://zeit.co/desktop) to ensure automatic updates of `now` cli.

+Subsequent commands simply clone this repo, install necessary npm packages and deploy it to Now.

-Now, whenever you want to deploy new changes, just run `npm run deploy` to get new public link, for free! :smile:
+Whenever you want to deploy new changes, just run `npm run deploy` again to get new public link, for free! :smile:

-You will enjoy all the benefits that now offers out-of-the-box: realtime and immutable deployments all with just 1 command.
+You will enjoy all the benefits that Now offers out-of-the-box: real-time and immutable deployments all within 1 command.

-# Note
+## Note

-You might see some red text appears in the log.
+You might see some red text appears or warnings in the log.
 You can safely ignore this, because your project will still be deployed successfully.

-# Alternatives
+# Alternatives Deployment

 If you prefer something else, please refer to create-react-app documentation [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#deployment).